OffBroadway/flippydrive/_sources/configuration.rst.txt

-Configuration Files
+Configuration File
 *******************

 The FlippyDrive and cubeboot can be configured using a configuration file.
 The configuration file is a simple ini file with sections.

 The sections are used to group the configuration options.

-Create an text file on the root of your SD card called ``config.ini``.
+Create an text file on the root of your microSD card called ``config.ini``.
 The file should look similar to the example in the following section.
 Note that the settings file **must** include the ``[<name>]`` section headers for the settings to take effect.

 Some options are optional.
 If so, they are marked with a ``#`` in front of them, remove ``#`` and one space to enable them.